NhanPhamThanh-IT/Deepnews-Summarizer/crawling/output/test/trump-alcatraz-prison-history-hnk.md

 While in prison, Stroud began raising canaries and conducted research on birds, later publishing respected books on bird diseases.
 Though he was allowed to conduct his studies in his cell, prison authorities later found that equipment Stroud had requested for his experiments were used to construct a still for “home-brew,” according to the Federal Bureau of Prisons site.
 Stroud was then transferred to Alcatraz in 1942 where he was not allowed to keep birds.
 He left Alcatraz for another facility in 1959 and died four years later.
 ##  High costs and deteriorating conditions forced the prison to close
 By the time Alcatraz prison closed, its building walls were corroded from the salty sea air.
-Authorities estimated that it would take roughly $3 million to $5 million to restore and maintain the facility –– excluding daily operational costs.
+Authorities estimated it would take roughly $3 million to $5 million to restore and maintain the facility –– excluding daily operational costs.
 “Alcatraz was nearly three times more expensive to operate than any other Federal prison,” according to the Federal Bureau of Prisons website.
 After it closed, the island sat mostly unused until 1969, when a group of Native American activists occupied it for , claiming it under the Treaty of Fort Laramie.
 Today, Alcatraz is operated by the National Park Service as a tourist destination, welcoming [approximately 1.2 million visitors a year](https://www.cnn.com/2025/05/04/politics/trump-alcatraz-prisons-reopen).